datakind/data-recipes-ai/README.md

     -d '{"chat_history": "[]", "user_input":"population of Mali", "generate_intent":"true"}' \
     "http://actions:8080/api/actions/get-data-recipe-memory/get-memory/run"``

-## Deploying to Azure

-The environment has been configured to run on a [ai-assistant-prototypes](https://portal.azure.com/#@DataKindO365.onmicrosoft.com/resource/subscriptions/21fe0672-504b-4b05-b7e1-a154142c9fd4/resourceGroups/DK-DS-Prototypes/providers/Microsoft.Web/sites/ai-assistants-prototypes/appServices) multicontainer web app in Azure.
-This actually isn't a very robust solution, as we shall see below, and should be migrated onto something more formal for launch.

-### Not on a Mac

-Run ...

-`python3 deploy_azure.py`

-One thing to mention on an Azure deploy, it that doesn't get pushed to the web app sometimes, until a user tries to access the web app's published URL.
-No idea why, but if your release is 'stuck', try this.

-### On a Mac

-Make sure docker has 'Use Rosetta for x86_64/amd64 emulation on Apple Silicon' set in settings if using a MAC silicon chip.
-The deploy script can then build images that wwok on Azure then revert to images that work on your Mac.

-Note:

-`docker-compose-azure.yml` is the configutation used in the deployment center screen on the web app `docker-compose.yml` is used for building locally

-## Databases

-When running in Azure it is useful to use remote databases, at least for the mongodb instance so that user logins are retained with each release.
-For example, a databse can be configured by following [these instructions](https://docs.librechat.ai/install/configuration/mongodb.html).
-If doing this, then docker-compose-azure.yml in Azure can have the mongo DB section removed, and any instance of the Mongo URL used by other containers updated with the cloud connection string accordingly.

 ## LibraChat Plugins

 With a defined set of functionalities, [plugins](https://docs.librechat.ai/features/plugins/introduction.html) act as tools for the LLM application to use and extend their capabilities.